datamattsson/dri374.live/_pages/gear.md

 # Changelog

+* 2025-05-22: New pocket mixer, decommissioned [Zoom AMS-44](https://amzn.to/4aASioN), new player camera, decommissioned [LUMIX G85](https://amzn.to/40vciVw).
 * 2025-03-15: New USB hub.
 Clarified white balance on the V785/V770's.
 B-cam rig.
 * 2025-03-02: Replaced the dbx286s (gain of death) with a Behringer VU1.
 Clarified using RØDE mics with the Zoom AMS.
 * 2025-01-29: Added some pictures.